SeLite/SeLite.github.io/AboutDocumentation.md

 # Terminology

 ## function
-Word 'function' can refer to a Javascript `function` (whether in Selenium Core scope or not), or to a 'function' defined by SelBlocks Global/SelBlocks construct `function...endFunction`.
-If it's unclear, let's call the later `Selenese function, script function` or `SelBlocksGlobal function`.
+Word _function_ can refer to a Javascript `function` (whether in Selenium Core scope or not), or to a 'function' defined by SelBlocks Global/SelBlocks construct `function...endFunction`.
+If it's unclear, let's call the later _Selenese function, script function_ or _SelBlocksGlobal function_.

 ## scripts
 Since Selenium and SeLite are not test-specific, SeLite documentation calls test cases or suites `scripts`.
 They're called `Selenese scripts` only when there's a need to differentiate them from Javascript (or other scripts).
 Some other terms are at [TestMethods](TestMethods) and [TestMethodsTheory](TestMethodsTheory).

-Side note: [SelBlocksGlobal](SelBlocksGlobal) used to call Selenese functions (defined by `function...endFunction`) 'scripts'.
-(Originally they were defined by `script...endScript`).
-However, SeLite doesn't refer to Selenese functions as 'scripts'.
+Side note: [SelBlocksGlobal](SelBlocksGlobal) used to call Selenese _functions_ (defined by `function...endFunction`) scripts_.
+(Since they were defined by `script...endScript` originally.)
+However, SeLite doesn't refer to Selenese functions as _scripts_.

 # Firefox chrome URLs for documentation and GUI
 Selenium and SeLite GUI, some of their documentation and all their source, are accessible via special Firefox URLs that start with _chrome://_.
 (Those addresses don't work in other browsers).